 5. Exercise before visits

 Can a few miles on the treadmill before a dentist visit decrease fear?
-In addition to boosting overall wellness, it has recently been suggested that moderate-intensity exercise prior to a dental visit can help decrease dental anxiety.
+In addition to boosting overall wellness, moderate-intensity exercise prior to a dental visit may help decrease dental anxiety.

 6. Seek help